arcrozier/final-project/README.md

   users choose their favorite of two photos at a time.
 The chosen picture will advance to the next round of comparisons while the photo not selected will be discarded.
 This process continues
     until the user is satisfied with all remaining photos.
-At this point, the user can chose to save the remaining images to a folder on their computer, upload more photos to sort, or exit the application.
+At this point, the user can chose to save the remaining images to a folder on their computer, upload more photos to compare, or exit the app.

 ## Using_Photo_Bracket

 ### Getting_Started
-To being, compile and run Main.
+To begin the user should compile and run Main.
 From there, a separate window will appear where users can interact with the app.
-First, the **Find files** button is to be clicked.
+First, the **Find files** button should be clicked.
 This will prompt the user to select images from their computer.
-The users will only be allowed to chose jpeg, jpg, or png files.
-The sorting will not begin until at least two photos have been uploaded.
+The users will only be allowed to choose jpeg, jpg, or png files.
+Sorting will not begin until at least two photos have been uploaded.
    Once this condition is met, the program will automatically being the sorting process.

 ### Comparing_Images
-Sorting begins with the program displaying two randomly selected images at a time.
+Sorting begins with the program displaying two random images uploaded by the user.
 At this point, the user has four options.
 They must select one of the four buttons found at the bottom of the window.
 These buttons are **Left**, **Both**, **Different Pics**, and **Right**.
-The user should select
+The user should
+   select:
-   * **Left** if they prefer the image on the left side of the screen;
+   * **Left** if they prefer the image on the left side of the window;
    * **Right** if they prefer the image on the right side of the window;
    * **Both** if they want both images to advance to the next round or;
-   * **Different pics** if they would like to keep not compare these images and would like to compare different images.
-This action will not eliminate the images, it will instead add them back to the list of images for the current round and present them to be compared later to different images.
+   * **Different pics** if they would like to not compare these images and instead choose between different images.
+This action will not eliminate the images, but will add them back to the list of images for the current round and present them later to be compared to different images.

-   This process continues until the user no longer wants to sort images.
-If
+   This process continues until the user no longer wants to compare images.
+If the user only has
-    the user is down to one image left or has indicated liking all remaining images (by failing to eliminate any of them), they will be notified of this by a popup window.
-The user will then be asked to save the images or to continue sorting.
+    one image remaining or has indicated liking all remaining images (by failing to eliminate them), they will be notified of their options by a popup window.
+This will ask the user to either save the images to favorites or to continue sorting.
+      * **Save favorites** will add all remaining images to the favorites folder that may be later exported to the user's computer
+      * **Continue sorting** will allow the users to eliminate more photos and/or upload new images

 ### File_Dropdown

 #### Saving_Images
-To save all remaining images, the user should select the *File* dropdown in the upper lefthand corner.
-Next, they should select *Export favorites* This will prompt the user to either save the images to a existing folder on their computer or to create a new folder to save the images to.
+To save all favorited images, the user should select the *File* dropdown in the upper lefthand corner of the window.
+Next, they should select *Export favorites* This will prompt the user to either save the images to an existing folder on their computer or to create a new folder to save the images to.

 #### Selecting_More_Photos
-At any time, the user can click on the *File* dropdown and select *Select more photos* to add photos to the current round they are in to be sorting with the remaining images.
+At any time, the user can click on the *File* dropdown and select *Select more photos* to add photos to the current round they are in to be compared against the remaining images.

 #### Sort_New_Photos
 At any time, the user can click on the *File* dropdown and select *Sort new photos* to eliminate all remaining photos and select new ones from their computer.

 #### Clear_Favorites
-At any time, the user can click on the *File* dropdown and select *Clear favorites* to empty the images currently stored in favorites.
+At any time, the user can click on the *File* dropdown and select *Clear favorites* to empty list of favorited images.

 ## Test_Images
 If you would like, below are sample images that you may use download to upload into the app when